cyrilvincent/shazim/README.md

 Then I ponderates each scores by the weights [1.0,1.0,2.0] repectively for dah, ddh and dfv The default thresold is 0.75

+I tried to implements Google Delf model but it's very to slow

 Links
 ------
 https://pypi.org/project/ImageHash/